 If you are worried about the camera being seen, protect it by getting a security box or label it with your name and phone number.
 Making note of the serial number may help authorities if the camera gets stolen.
 Though, the risk of this should be low on private property.

 With the growing popularity of wildlife cameras, there are lots of choices out there.
-Here are some things to consider when choosing the features.

 Picture quality is often rated by the number of megapixels.
 A higher number of megapixels lead to higher resolution photos that look better when you zoom in.
 However, don’t let megapixels drive your decision when buying the camera.
 Instead, consider what you’ll be using it for.
 Higher megapixels will be great for a professional outdoor quality photo, but you can still get a good-quality picture for species ID or home security with a lower count.
 That being said megapixels are only as good as the lens the camera uses, so always look at sample photos from the camera online.